Increase Your Bounce By 90% With Speed Optimisation

 As an award-winning SEO agency, we understand how important it is that you speed up your WordPress site.
 Google’s own published research concludes that the chance of a bounce increases 32% when a page load time goes up from 1s to 3s.
 1s to 5s increases the chance to 90% and if a site takes up to 10s to load, the chance of a bounce increases to 123%.

 Our WP speed optimisation services include all of the above and more!
-Before we work on improving your WordPress page speed we will provide you with a page speed audit outlining exactly what we will work on.
+Before we work on improving your WordPress page speed, we will provide you with a page speed audit outlining exactly what we will work on.
 Once we have implemented our services, our website speed consultant will send you a report illustrating the improvements to your site speed.
+All of this is a part of our WordPress speed optimisation service.

 As far as Google – and other search engines are concerned – better speeds, and thus a better experience for users is an obvious sign of a healthy site that pleases consumers and therefore should be rewarded with a higher ranking.